What’s this all about, then?

 Do I have to buy prints through you or can I use my preferred service online?

 You can do whichever you prefer!
 I’m of course happy to order as many prints from your images as you like at your reveal session.

-If you’d prefer a DIY approach, your best bet is to purchase the large digital files from your session.
+If you’d prefer a DIY approach, your best bet is to purchase the digital files from your session.
 Remind me when you get your files and I’ll give you a list of sites that I recommend for high-quality printing.

 What if I decide I want more prints or an album later?